 Academic excellence.
 Scientific acumen.
 Diversity.
 Leadership.
 Compassion.
 Communication skills.
 A commitment to lifelong learning.
-The goal of the Geisel School’s Admissions Committee is to enroll students who reflect all of those qualities and who will contribute to the uniquely close-knit and stimulating learning environment that defines the Geisel School.
-Dartmouth receives approximately 5,200 completed applications a year for about 85 places in the entering class.
-The Geisel School’s student body is national in scope and impact.
+The goal of the Geisel School of Medicine’s Admissions Committee is to enroll students who reflect all of those qualities and who will contribute to the uniquely close-knit and stimulating learning environment that defines Geisel.
+Dartmouth receives approximately 5,800 completed applications a year for about 90 places in the entering class.
+Geisel’s student body is national in scope and impact.
 In fact, the vast majority of our students—about 95 percent in recent years—come from out-of-state.

 - One year (8 semester hours or equivalent) of general biology and general physics.

 - Two years (16 semester hours or equivalent) of chemistry, which must include one semester (or equivalent) of organic chemistry and one semester (or equivalent) of biochemistry.

 - One half-year (3 semester hours or equivalent) of college-level mathematics, including either calculus or statistics.

 - Facility in written and spoken English.